sushantdhiman/clever-algorithms/README.md

 <h1 align="center">Clever Algorithms</h1>
 <img src="http://imgur.com/kyEH22M.jpg" align="center" />

+## About

-JavaScript implementation of the Clever Algorithms from http://www.cleveralgorithms.com
+This is an implementation of various algorithms from http://www.cleveralgorithms.com

-Clever Algorithms are the programming techniques that try to solve problem by approximation or non deterministic techniques.
+Clever Algorithms are the programming techniques that try to solve problems by approximation or non deterministic techniques.
 Generally inspired from various fields of AI, Natural Organisms and Computation Theory.

-## Inspiration
+Natural organisms solve lots of interesting problems by their own techniques.
+Implementing and understanding these algorithms open us to non deterministic problem solving methodology.

-After finding post about Clever Algorithms - The Book, [here](https://news.ycombinator.com/item?id=11665878) on HackerNews I thought about implementing these algorithms.
+After finding a post about Clever Algorithms - The Book, [here](https://news.ycombinator.com/item?id=11665878) on HackerNews I thought about implementing these algorithms.

 ## Algorithms
 Algorithms will be structured in same way as they are in the book itself.